opendocsg/slw-judgments-backfill/2015_SGHC_198/report.md

 _Admissibility of documentary evidence_

-47     For a document to be admissible as evidence of the truth of its contents, the maker of the document must generally be called as a witness to prove the document’s authenticity and to be cross-examined on its contents: _Jet Holding Ltd and others v Cooper Cameron (Singapore) Pte Ltd and another and other appeals_ [2006] 3 SLR(R) 769.
+47     For a document to be admissible as evidence of the truth of its contents, the maker of the document must generally be called as a witness to prove the document’s authenticity and to be cross-examined on its contents: _Jet Holding Ltd and others v Cooper Cameron (Singapore) Pte Ltd and another and other appeals_ <span class="citation">[2006] 3 SLR(R) 769</span>.

 48     The defendant’s status as a bank means that this general rule does not apply to its documentary banking records.
 Under s 171 of the Evidence Act, these documents are admissible in evidence even without calling the maker, provided that the prerequisites in s 172 are met.
 Section 171 provides as follows: